 Eduards, the schoolyard bully, has a pack of younger boys following him about.
 He doesn't have the confidence to lead kids his own age.

 Clyde Baldo has been in many plays, films and TV shows.
-He is the only actor to be in more than one Signe Baumane film.
+He's the only actor to be in more than one Signe Baumane film.
 He voiced the Baby in her 2009 animated short Birth.
 Unfortunately, Clyde was a victim of Covid 19 and died in December 2020.
 He is sorely missed.
 Rest in Peace, Clyde.

 Najla Said as New Girl